A Grumpy Line Cook's Rant about Social Media "Chefs"

 Hello dear readers,

 Welcome to The Recovering Line Cook.
-The newsletter where I, some guy called Wil Reidie, share recipes and stories from a career in restaurant kitchens.
+The newsletter where I, some guy called Wil Reidie, share recipes, stories from my career in restaurant kitchens and insights into great cooking with a Nordic flavour.

 In summer 2015, I spent a great many hours in a hot and muggy central London basement slicing potatoes into a tray of liquid duck fat.